websemantics/builder-extension/README.md

 Instead of just the stream slug, the new command accepts a comma-separated list of fields following the stream slug and options.

-A colon-separated list of options following the stream or field slugs can now be specified to customize the generated stream / fields migration files.
-Values if applicable are provided between parentheses.
+The following is the complete colon-separated list of options appended after the stream or field slugs.
+They can be used to customize the generated stream / fields migration files.
+Option values - if applicable - are provided between parentheses (see example below),

 | Property        | Shorthand           | Inheritable |
 | ------------- |:-------------:|:-------------:|